-Whenever you’re setting a PR you’re on the barrier.
-In order for the attempt to be successful you obviously need to be prepared and physically able to do the task.
-However, you also have to convince your mind that it’s safe to go over that barrier and that’s the hardest part of them all.
+Whenever you’re going for a PR, you’re on the fence.
+In order for the attempt to be successful, you have to assure your mind that it’s safe to go to the other side of the river.

-If you can only deadlift 225 lbs for 5 reps, you are not going to lift 315 for one with good form.
-You are not prepared to do it yet and unless it’s a matter of life and death, don’t even try.
-Get your deadlift up to 280 x 5 and maybe then try 315.
+If you can deadlift only 225lbs for 5 reps, you are not going to lift 315lbs for one with good form.
+You are not ready yet, and unless it’s a life or death situation, don’t even try.
+Get your deadlift to 285×5 and then go for 315 if you want to.

 Getting strong does not happen by accident.
-You must do the work and follow the path that gets you there.
+You have to do the work and follow the path that gets you there.
 Your body will be your guide.
-Listen to it and evaluate.
+Listen.